PeaceMaker503/iManage/README.md

 4. Remember to add the Spring MVC and the Hibernate frameworks.
 5. Create the project.
 6. Set up the connection for the imanage database.
 You may follow [these instructions](https://netbeans.org/kb/docs/ide/oracle-db.html#connect)
-7. Fix the paths of file savings of the iManage project:
+7. Fix the paths of the file savings of the iManage project:
   * asdas
-    * Internship convention generation: /src/
+    * Internship convention generation: src/java/insa/client/Convention.java
-    * Save a CV:
-    * Upload a Coverletter:
+    * CV and Cover letter: /src/java/insa/client/FileUploadServlet.java

 ### Set up the iCompany project (Company A)